pallene/halimede/README.md

 TODO: Determine which platform to use... and require() logic...

-TODO: .gitignore file for dest
+TODO: .gitignore file for destination

 TODO: Install
 	* Use cp -R initially